 Did you buy these at a discount because of the dent/crease?
 If not then you should return them - but if you try some method and it damages the shoe you will not be able to return them.

 Take the shoes to a good shoe repair shop and let them fix it.

 Stuff shoe with paper (works better then plastic bags) and use a hair dryer on hot cycle for no more than 30 seconds at a time.
-Let cool while pushing the paper inside to release the dent and hold for several seconds/minutes.
-Try again if necessary.

 A wooden shoe stretcher might work if shoe is left in the hot sun for a few hours.

 You need packing paper, cardboard inserts and a steam iron.
 Here is the YouTube video. www.google.com/